Ryan Mueller

-Ryan Mueller (born April 30, 1991) is an American football defensive end, linebacker, and fullback for the Arlington Renegades of the XFL.
-He played college football at Kansas State University.
-He played for the Hamilton Tiger-Cats of the Canadian Football League (CFL) in 2017.
+Ryan Mueller (born April 30, 1991) is an American professional football defensive end and fullback.
+He played college football for the Kansas State Wildcats.
+He has played for the San Diego Chargers and Philadelphia Eagles of the National Football League (NFL), the Hamilton Tiger-Cats of the Canadian Football League (CFL), the New York Guardians and the Vegas Vipers and Arlington Renegades of the XFL.